Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/web-jetty-processing-unit-container.markdown

-A XAP web processing unit can use {{%exurl "Jetty" "http://www.eclipse.org/jetty/"%}} as the web container that actually runs the WAR file deployed on the service grid.
-Jetty is included with the XAP installation package.
+A Web Processing Unit can use {{%exurl "Jetty" "http://www.eclipse.org/jetty/"%}} as the web container that actually runs the WAR file deployed on the Service Grid.
+Jetty is included with the product installation package.
 The integration allows you to run both a pure WAR file (meaning it does not use a Space), as well as simplifying the introduction of Space (both embedded and remote) in non-Spring and Spring environments.

 {{% align center%}}
 ![web_app_archi.jpg](/attachment_files/web_app_archi.jpg)